ManonLef/To-Do-App/resources and notes/notes.md

 ### After pseudocode implementation
 - the above starts feeling very unintuitive.
 Perhaps I should start considering adding classes inside the projects upon creation.
 Which would basically mean someone should first create a project before tasks can be added to it.
 I'll try to rewrite it as such for that way the project could be filled with tasks from the project module only.

+## 20230322 Local Storage Jump
+I have been working mostly on refactoring the code, worrying about closure, global storage, limiting cross dependency etc.

+All in all very happy about the progress the basic functionality was in place quite quickly.
+Some issues with local storage were to be expected:
+- the String parsing output the array of objects nicely.
+But the objects made from classes lost their prototype functions.
+This was rather quickly fixed by setting their prototype again.

+- [ ] Don't forget to remove dev mode for the final build